 Choose Velocity Global

 Expanding your business abroad is an exciting time, and working with an experienced expansion partner helps you capitalize on your overseas opportunities.
-With accelerated time-to-market, expert employment law guidance, and unrivaled global infrastructure, Velocity Global’s International PEO solution allows for an easy and compliant expansion into India.
+With accelerated time-to-market, expert employment law guidance, and unrivaled global infrastructure, Velocity Global’s Global Employer of Record solution allows for an easy and compliant expansion into India.
 As your Employer of Record, we handle all risk mitigation, payroll, and compliance, so you can focus on running your business.

-Whether you hire one employee in India to test the market, engage in a short-term project, or establish your presence in India with multiple hires, International PEO gives you the flexibility you need to build your team on your timeline—saving your business up to 60% when compared to traditional, restrictive entity establishment.
+Whether you hire one employee in India to test the market, engage in a short-term project, or establish your presence in India with multiple hires, this solution gives you the flexibility you need to build your team on your timeline—saving your business up to 60% when compared to traditional, restrictive entity establishment.

 If you would like to learn more about Velocity Global’s seamless approach to global expansion, get in touch today.